 What does an ionic purifier do?

 Examples of two popular and commonly sold ionic (ionizer) air purifiers.
-Left: O-ion B-1000 purifier and (right) the Gideon Plug-In ionizer.
+Left: O-ion B-1000 purifier and (right) the No products found.
 Both use charged plates to attract particles from the air which collect in a filter or on plates for later removal.
 Both also use a fan to move air through the ionizer section of the purifier.
 Both also have a UV-C light feature to kill germs.

 Air ionizers work by processing air moved by a fan using electrically charged plates to charge air molecules.
 These ions – or charged air molecules – are attracted to plates or electrodes very much like how static electricity works.